 At the first in-person 'Quad' meeting, leaders from the U.S., Japan, India, and Australia stressed the importance of a "free and open" Indo-Pacific.

-At the White House on Friday, U.S. President Joe Biden said he was proud to say they are making progress on their commitments to advance their "shared and positive" agenda for a free and open Indo-Pacific.
+At the White House on Friday, U.S. President Joe Biden said they are making progress to advance their "shared and positive" agenda for a free and open Indo-Pacific.

 The U.S. has been working with its allies and partners to curb the rise of China.